appliedrd/BlueSTSDK_Android/README.md

+# Original version for Heel2Toe REVB
+branch is master_REVB

 # BlueST SDK

 BlueST is a multi-platform library (Android and iOS supported) that permits easy access to the data exported by a Bluetooth Low Energy (BLE) device that implements the BlueST protocol.